 Work from home most relevant data

-First of all, I’ll rewind a bit – to October 3, 2019.
-On that date, Upwork released a press release that slipped by mostly unnoticed.
+First, I’ll rewind a bit – to October 3, 2019.
+So, on that date, Upwork released a press release that slipped by mostly unnoticed.

 Who are they?
 If you are on this page, I assume you already know, but if you don’t, here’s a few lines on them.

 Upwork is the largest global freelancing website, with millions of freelance jobs posted annually.

 Here is what Wikipedia said:

 Upwork has twelve million registered freelancers and five million registered clients.
 Three million jobs are posted annually, worth a total of US$1 billion, making it the largest freelancer marketplace in the world.source: Wikipedia